Preparing for Hip Replacement Surgery

 Preparing for a total hip replacement begins several weeks before the actual surgery.
 Maintaining good physical health before your operation is important and activities that increase upper body strength will improve your ability to use a walker or crutches after the operation.

-The physician may order blood tests and urinalysis before surgery to make sure that a urinary tract infection is not present.
-Urinary tract infections are common, especially in older women, and often go undetected.
-Your orthopedic surgeon may ask you to see a medical doctor, especially if medical problems have been present in the past.
+The physician may order tests prior to surgery to assure your body is ready for the procedure.
+Your orthopaedic physician may ask you to see a medical doctor, especially if medical problems have been present in the past.

 It is important that your teeth be in good condition.
 An infected tooth or gum may be a possible source of infection for the new hip.
 In addition, any blisters, cuts, or boils should be reported.
 If infection is found, surgery is generally delayed until the infection is cleared.